ardata-tech/qubic-js/README.md

-# Qubic TS
+# Qubic.js

-**Qubic TS** is an NPM library designed to facilitate seamless interaction with the **Qubic network**.
+**Qubic.js** is an NPM library designed to facilitate seamless interaction with the **Qubic network**.
 This library enables developers to connect their applications to the Qubic blockchain efficiently.

 ## Features